Old Korean: Relationship to other languages

+Numerous attempts have been made to connect Old Korean and Koreanic languages (and by extension Middle Korean and Modern Korean) with other language families, but no genetic relationship with any other language family has ever been clearly demonstrated.

-Some linguists suggest that Old Korean may form part of the now discredited language-family proposal Altaic languages, although this claim is controversial and not accepted by modern linguists.
-Another hypothesis says that Old Korean is related to the Japonic languages, but this claim is generally not accepted, either.
-A lesser known and obsolete hypothesis proposes a relationship to the Dravidian languages (see Dravido-Korean).
+In the past, some linguists suggested that Old Korean could be a member of the theoretical Altaic language family, but the Altaic language grouping itself has been largely discredited (particularly regarding supposed shared features of languages in this group such as agglutination and SOV word order, which are common to the majority of languages around the world and not just those in the theorized Altaic group, and thus cannot be considered typological features) and is not accepted as valid by linguists today.
+Another hypothesis suggests that Old Korean is related to the Japonic languages, but this hypothesis is also not widely accepted.

 Sample text

 The Heonhwa-ga is a four-line hyangga from the early eighth century, preserved in the Samguk yusa.
 The Samguk yusa narrative recounts that Lady Suro, the beautiful wife of a local magistrate, once came upon a cliff a thousand zhang high topped by azalea blooms.
 Lady Suro asked if any of her entourage would pick her some of the azaleas, but none were willing.
 Upon hearing her words, however, an old man who had been leading a cow beside the cliff presented the flowers to her while singing the Heonhwa-ga.
 Nam Pung-hyun considers the song "of relatively easy interpretation" due to its short length, the context provided, and its consistent hunju eumjong orthography.

 This article's reconstruction of the Heonhwa-ga follows the work of Nam 2010, partly translated into English by Nicolas Tranter in Nam 2012b.
 Nam's decipherment reproduces the grammar of Old Korean, but with Middle Korean values for Old Korean morphemes.
 Elements in bold are phonograms.